hmontenegro/biostar-recipes/docs/how-to-use-the-site.md

 ## 2. Create recipes

-Start by copying existing recipes from other projects.
+The simples way to get a recipe is to by copy an existing recipes from another project.

-Visit any **other** project accesible to you, select the `Recipes` tab then press the `Copy Recipe` from that project to your current project.
-The steps to achieve this are the following:
+Visit any **other** project accessible to you, select the `Recipes` tab, pick the recipe of interest, then press the `Copy Recipe` button.

  ![Copy Recipe](images/recipe_copy.png)

+Now navigate back to the project that you have created and in the `Recipes` tab select the `Paste Recipe` button that is now visible to you.

 ## 1. Add collaborators